Increasing equity and awareness with online STEM programs

 Only 16% of American high school seniors are interested in a STEM career, and only about half of those who major in a STEM field choose to work in a related career (U.S. Dept. Of Education, 2015).
 In our competitive global economy, these statistics are unacceptable.
 Despite the well-documented need for early STEM career exposure and exploration (NRC, 2011), few tools exist to foster such interactions.
 Furthermore, there is a large interest and achievement gap among many groups in STEM, and minorities are seriously underrepresented in many STEM fields (NSF, 2013).
 These pervasive barriers limit subsequent participation in many well-paid, high-growth professions, and deprive the nation of the full benefit of these diverse talents and perspectives (President’s Council of Advisors on Science and Technology, 2011).

-According to the US Dept. of Labor Statistics, there will be 1 million new jobs in STEM by 2020.
+According to the US Dept. of Labor Statistics, there will be millions of new STEM jobs in the next 10 years.
 While the need for skilled STEM workers continues to increase, the availability of skilled STEM workers has remained stubbornly stagnant.
 Clearly there is a pressing need for engaging ways to promote STEM career development among youth, especially among first-generation, inner city, and rural students where access to role models engaged in such professions are limited (Roberts, 2010).
 Modern technological advances can now be harnessed to show students the STEM that surrounds them, encouraging the transfer of critical thinking and applied learning of STEM content and employability skills from the classroom to the unique and personal interests of each individual.

 PILOT STUDY: SUMMARY OF FINDINGS